 We all have a budget, that’s a given, but you’re in the position to make a considerable profit if the home stager does her/his job right.
 The fee that the home stager charges shouldn’t be on the top of your things to consider.
 Why?
 Because while saving a few hundreds on their fees you can loose tens of thousands in sale value.
 Expense that you accrue by hiring a home stager is simply your investment in the sale of your greatest asset, so invest right for the optimal profit.
-Professional stagers charge from $150 to $250 for the initial consultation.
+Professional stagers charge from $200 and up for the initial consultation.
 Be alarmed if your potential stager charges a considerably smaller fee.
 Rates will vary depending on your area and the stager’s experience, but stay away from something too good to be true.

 Looking for flashy titles